robbedell/palo_alto_poc/README.md

 ## Overview

 This repository contains automation scripts for configuring Palo Alto Firewalls using Python, Terraform, and Ansible.
-Additionally, a webpage is provided to generate these scripts dynamically based on user inputs.
+Additionally, a webpage is provided to dynamically generate these scripts based on user inputs, including custom interface configurations.

 ## Prerequisites